-The Danube is the second longest river in Europe at 2857 km.
-It flows through 10 countries, and is constantly changing.
-You’ll never get bored when you’re on the Danube!
+The Danube is the second-longest river in Europe at 2857 km.
+It flows through 10 countries, including Serbia.

-I’ve cycled parts of the Danube in Germany and Austria, but it exceeded my expectations in Serbia!
-This time, I was on a half-day river cruise instead of cycling.
+The Danube in Serbia exceeded my expectations.
+I’ve cycled parts of the Danube in Germany and Austria, but this time, I was on a half-day river cruise instead of cycling.
 And I wasn’t just cruising the Danube, but also exploring the Roman Emperors Route, a certified European cultural route by the European Institute for Cultural Routes.

 Top 6 Highlights of Exploring the Danube from Donji Milanovac to Kladovo in Serbia

 1) Cruising a river that divides two countries – Romania and Serbia

 This is the Canadian in me coming out, but I love the fact that on the north side of the river in Romania, and on the south side is Serbia!
 So close, yet two very different countries with their own unique language and customs.